Privacy Policy for Middleton St George for Patient Data

-Middleton St George Dental Care takes great care to protect the personal data we hold for our patients in line with the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Middleton St George Dental Care takes great care to protect the personal data we hold for our patients in line with the requirements of the Data Protection Act 2018 which is the UK’s implementation of the General Data Protection Regulation (UK GDPR).

 The purpose of collecting and storing personal data about our patients is to ensure we can: